IqraRafiq213/IqraRafiq213/README.md

 - 👋 Hi, I’m @IqraRafiq
 - 👀 I am working as a Data Analyst in the Netherlands.
-- 🌱 Aspiring Data Scientist too! .
-I’m currently pursuing a master's in data science in the Netherlands.
+- 🌱 Aspiring Data Scientist tool!
+Currently working on RAG to create for a pharmaceutical company
 - 💞️ I’m looking to collaborate on Data analysis
 - 📫 How to reach me iqraarafiq@gmail.com